ublue-os/ubuntu/README.md

 # Usage

-WARNING: This is still experimental.
-You should have Fedora Silverblue 37 already installed:
+Warning: This is an experimental feature and should not be used in production, try it in a VM for a while, you have been warned!

     sudo rpm-ostree rebase --experimental ostree-unverified-registry:ghcr.io/ublue-os/ubuntu:latest